judyyhham/covide_edu/README.md

 # COVIED ("COVI-ED")

-COVIED is a COVID Educational website that is intended to teach students and educators of what Covid 19 was in a concise manner.
+COVIED is a COVID Educational website that is intended to teach students and educators of what Covid-19 was in a concise manner.
 This contains HTML, Bootstrap, JavaScript, API from World Health Education.

+This project was submitted for Def Hacks 2020.

 ## Inspiration
 We wanted to make a website that informs about COVID-19, all in one place.
 Sometimes, it can be distracting and confusing with all the updates about new policies and regulations, research, and statistics.
 Therefore we wanted to create a concise and informative website, just about what the COVID-19 is.